Finland

 Main organizer is BMOL ry.
 First round: a national competition in April.
 Second: a week of training in following August, a week of training in April next year - followed by final exam to determine the Olympic team.

-Round 1: multiple choice/true false test based on school courses and background material provided in the exam (research data etc.), produced by an NBO team (biology teachers, post-doctoral researchers, PhD students), taken in schools on a digital platform.
+Round 1: multiple choice/true false test based on school courses and background material provided in the exam (research data etc.), produced by an NBO team (biology teachers, post-doctoral researchers, doctoral researchers), taken in schools on a digital platform.

 Round 2: a mock-IBO exam (theoretical and practical), produced by the training coordinator based on previous IBOs, taken in the final day of the second training week at University facilities (University of Helsinki).